Dashboards

 -

-- With warnings - shows the number of imports that have shown one or more warnings.
+Partly complete - shows the number of imports that completed with one or more warnings.

 Click on the number displayed for any of those statuses to find out the execution details.